CaptainOfFlyingDutchman/manvendrask.github.com/_posts/2016-10-28-react-js-and-socket-io-with-yarn-and-webpack.md

 > In simple terms you can say it's a better package manager that also works offline.

 It manages to do so by storing the dependencies along with their version on the local machine that it calls *local cache*.
-It resolve any dependency of your new project to this local cache, and if it couldn't find them then it triggers a network call and install the new dependency and caches it.
+It resolves any dependency of your new project to this local cache, and if it couldn't find them then it triggers a network call and install the new dependency and caches it.

 To test this new package manager I created a new project[^2] using `yarn init`[^3] and added new dependencies using `yarn add <dependency>`[^3].